Whipped Mashed Potatoes with Celery Root

 - 8 sprigs thyme

-- 3 lb. russet potatoes, peeled and cut into ½" cubes
+- 3 lb. russet potatoes, peeled and cut into ½-inch cubes

 - Freshly ground white pepper

-- Peel and cut celery root cut into ½" cubes and combine in a 2-qt. saucepan with half-and-half, butter, and thyme and bring to boil over medium-high heat.
-Lower heat to medium-low and simmer, partially covered, until celery root is tender, about 25 minutes.
+- In a 2-quart saucepan, combine the celery root with the half-and-half, butter, and thyme; bring to boil over medium-high heat.
+Lower the heat to medium-low and simmer, partially covered, until the celery root is tender, about 25 minutes.

-- Discard thyme.
-Transfer celery root mixture to a food processor and purée.
-Scrape mixture through a sieve into a clean saucepan; keep warm over low heat.
+- Discard the thyme.
+Transfer the celery root mixture to a food processor and purée until smooth.
+Scrape through a fine-mesh sieve into a clean saucepan; keep warm over low heat.

-- Meanwhile, combine potatoes and 2 tsp. of the salt in a 6-qt. saucepan and add water so that potatoes are covered by 1".
-Bring to a boil over high heat, lower the heat to medium low, and simmer until potatoes are tender, 10–15 minutes.
-Drain potatoes and pass them through a ricer into a large bowl.
-(For even smoother potatoes, mash with a potato masher as well).
+- Meanwhile, in a 6-quart saucepan, add the potatoes, salt, and enough water to cover the potatoes by 1 inch.
+Bring to a boil over high heat, then lower the heat to medium-low and simmer until the potatoes are tender, 10–15 minutes.
+Drain the potatoes, then pass through a ricer into a large bowl.
+(For even smoother potatoes, mash with a potato masher as well.)

-- Transfer potatoes to the saucepan of puréed celery root and whisk in cheese until cheese is melted and potatoes are smooth and hot.
+- Transfer the potatoes to the saucepan with the celery root and whisk in the cheese until the cheese is melted and the potatoes are smooth and hot.
 Season with salt and pepper to taste.